Trainee Positions 2019 – IV in Outdoor Recreation

 - Successful completion of year 10, preferably with experience in V.C.E.
 Outdoor and Environmental Studies or similar experience

-- Holder of a current manual drivers license or learners permit obtaining a license early 2017
+- Holder of a current manual driver’s license or learners permit obtaining a license early 2019

 - Currently hold or be able to pass a ‘Working with Children Check’.

 Secondly, you must write and tell us how you meet the key selection criteria upon which we evaluate you against the other applicants.

 - Demonstrated interest in outdoor adventure activities and an understanding of what young people benefit from participation.

 - Ability to work in a small productive team working towards a common goal and as a constructive member of a community.

 - Demonstrated interest in the natural environment and improving its condition.